sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 19. Confusion / poor communication / poor understanding.
 key people who must be involved can not grasp the meaning or implications of the project communications.

-20. Too much time for an answer.
+20. Communication latency: Too much time for an answer or decision.
 When requesting any information or data critical to the project, an answer that takes too much time my stall the project and jeopardize it.
 For example: a requirement clarifications, a technical review, or a law compliance consultation...

 REQUIREMENTS

 21. Requirements fail to align with other systems
-The requirements fail to align with other systems (e.g. they duplicate functionality).
+The requirements fail to align with other systems (e.g. they duplicate functionality, or block or monopolize a common communication system with another component/module/... ).

 22. Requirements have compliance issues
 If you have any doubt that requirements comply with the law list it as a risk.